digitalocean/pydo/CONTRIBUTING.md

 ## Customizing the Client Using Patch Files

 On top of generating our client, we've added a few customizations to create an optimal user experience.
 These customizations can by making changes to the `_patch.py` file.
 To learn more about adding customizations, please follow Autorest's documentation for it [here](https://github.com/Azure/autorest.python/blob/autorestv3/docs/customizations.md)

+## Releasing `pydo`

+The repo uses GitHub workflows to publish a draft release when a new tag is pushed.
+We use [semver](https://semver.org/#summary) to determine the version number vor the tag.

+*Before pushing a tag*, the pyproject version needs to be bumped.

+1. Run `make changes` to review the merged PRs since last release.
+2. Determine the bump type (major, minor, patch).
+3. Run `BUMP=(bugfix|feature|breaking) make bump_version` to update the `pydo` version.
+    * `BUMP` also accepts `(patch|minor|major)`
+4. Make a pull request with this change.
+It should be separate from PRs containing chagnes to the library (including regenerated code).
+5. *Once the version bump PR has been pushed*, tag the commit to trigger the release workflow.
+   Run `make tag` to tag the latest commit and push the tag to ORIGIN.
+    * To tag an earlier commit, run `COMMIT=${commit} make tag`.
+    * To push the tag to a different remote, run `ORIGIN=${REMOTE} make tag`.